๐ŸฆพBiomedical Engineering I

 Implantable Drug Delivery Systems

-Compare: Osmotic vs. Diffusion-controlled release—both achieve sustained delivery, but osmotic systems provide pH-independent, zero-order kinetics while diffusion systems show decreasing release rates as concentration gradients diminish.
-Osmotic wins when GI variability is a concern.
+Compare: Osmotic vs. Diffusion-controlled release: both achieve sustained delivery, but osmotic systems provide pH-independent, zero-order kinetics while diffusion systems show decreasing release rates as the concentration gradient diminishes over time.
+Osmotic systems are the better choice when GI variability is a concern.

 Nanoscale and Particulate Systems: Engineering at the Molecular Level

-Nanoscale carriers solve fundamental drug delivery challenges: poor solubility, rapid clearance, off-target toxicity, and inability to cross biological barriers.
-These systems leverage size-dependent phenomena and surface engineering.
+Nanoscale carriers address fundamental drug delivery challenges: poor solubility, rapid clearance, off-target toxicity, and inability to cross biological barriers.
+These systems leverage size-dependent phenomena and surface engineering to change how drugs behave in the body.

 Nanoparticle-Based Drug Delivery Systems